 A space that is welcoming to all.

 GuruShots is a digital platform that allows photographers from around the world to submit their work for a variety of thematic photo challenges that open every day.
-Winning pieces are selected to be shown in GuruShots Exhibitionswhich are held in major cities across the globe each and every weekend, from New York, Mexico City and Stockholm, to Johannesburg, Hanoi and Delhi.
+Winning pieces are selected to be shown in GuruShots Exhibitions which are held in major cities across the globe each and every weekend, from New York, Mexico City and Stockholm, to Johannesburg, Hanoi and Delhi.

 GuruShots’ mission is not only to help their best photographers expand their careers and gain exposure to larger audiences, but also to motivate, challenge, and inspire photographers of all levels.
 GuruShots is an innovative platform that is bringing the world's art and technology spheres together in a truly unique way.